mozilla/www.ccadb.org/policy.md

 * Baseline Requirements (BR) audit (if the certificate is capable of issuing TLS/SSL server certificates)
 * Extended Validation (EV) SSL and/or Code Signing audit (if applicable)

+Exceptions to providing audit information:

+* The SHA-256 fingerprint of the certificate is specifically listed as in scope in the audit statements of the parent certificate, and the "Audits Same as Parent" checkbox is checked; or
+* The certificate has expired; or
+* The certificate is technically-constrained as described in section 7.1.5 of the CA/Browser Forum Baseline Requirements, or
+* The certificate has been revoked, and the corresponding record in the CCADB has been updated with the correct revocation status.

 CAs must provide English versions of any Certificate Policy, Certification Practice Statement and Audit documents which are not originally in English,